Hofsmo/PYPOWER-TD/README.md

-# PYPOWER-TD
+# PyPiW
-PYPOWER combined with iPSL
+Projec to test and learn travis together with pytest